orsinium/notes/notes-en/ncd.md

 ## Use entropy in NCD

-[Entropy encoding](https://en.wikipedia.org/wiki/Entropy_encoding) is a kind of compression algorithms that compress data by
+[Entropy encoding](https://en.wikipedia.org/wiki/Entropy_encoding) is a kind of compression algorithms that compress data by making entropy of input sequence higher.
+Sequence with low entropy has big redundancy, and we can encode this message better.
+For example, we can encode every bigram in the text by new codes and make encode for most frequent bigrams ("th" for English) with shortest code.
+This is how [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) works.
+So, Entropy of a sequence proportional to the size of compressed data, because sequence with lower entropy we can compress better.

+If we want to use entropy as `Z` in `NCD` we have one issue to solve.
+Entropy can be 0, so we can catch division by zero in the `NCD` formula.

 ## Let's practice!